Skip to main navigationSkip to main content

 Remote study may include: data collection, field work, attending a conference or other research which is necessary to your current programme of study.
 Leaving the UK to write up your dissertation/thesis is not considered remote study.
 If you are not sure whether your request would qualify for remote study please contact us.

-To be able to approve your absence, your supervisor must confirm:
+To be able to approve your absence, your PAT or Supervisor must consider the following:

 • This period of remote study is essential to the student’s course.